 In 2014, Edmonton's Food Bank purchased additional warehouse space at 11434-120 Street now called the Annex.
 The Annex played a key role in enabling the organization to grow to meet the pressing demands on our services.
 Our Beyond Food Programming and other community initiatives are key staples for the building.

 For more details on our History, please visit our Publications for Sharing the Harvest (Edmonton's Food Bank 20th Anniversary Book).

-Each year, Edmonton’s Food Bank purchases about $1,000,000 worth of food.
+Each year, Edmonton’s Food Bank purchases $2,000,000 worth of food.
 Between food drives, our food supplies often run low and we use monetary donations to ensure our hampers are nutritionally balanced.
 Additionally, we purchase shelf stable milk and fresh eggs to ensure our food hampers are protein rich and so our agencies have the variety they need for their programs.